fizzed/stork/README.md

 is a good thing.

+## The Stork Launcher

+Utility for generating native launchers for Java-based applications across Windows, Linux, Mac OSX, and many other UNIX-like systems (any NIX with a JVM and bourne shell support).

+You simply create a YAML-based config file (that you can check-in to source control) and then you compile/generate it into one or more launchers.
+These launchers can then be distributed with your final tarball/assembly/package so that your app looks like a native compiled executable.

+### Development workflow

+Use it via one of the build tool plugins or simply call "stork-generate" from the command-line version.
+Simply include Stork as part of your build workflow to generate the launcher scripts while you also compile your JVM bytecode classes.

+### Features

+ * Create launchers for one or more CONSOLE or DAEMON applications that will be included in your assembly.
+Launchers feel like a natively compiled app.

+ * Console and daemon launchers are supported across all popular operating systems:

+    * Windows XP+ (32-bit and 64-bit)
+    * Linux (32-bit and 64-bit)
+    * Mac OSX (32-bit and 64-bit)
+    * FreeBSD
+    * OpenBSD

+ * Intelligent & automatic JVM detection (e.g. no need to have JAVA_HOME set)

+ * Carefully researched, tested, and optimized daemonizing methods for each OS:

+    * Windows daemons installed as a service (32 and/or 64-bit daemons supported)
+    * Linux/UNIX daemons use NOHUP, detach TTY properly, and do NOT spawn any sort of annoying helper/controller process
+    * Mac OSX daemons integrate seamlessly with launchctl
+    * All daemons can easily be run in non-daemon mode
+    * All companion helper scripts are included to get the daemon to start at boot

+ * Configurable methods supported for verifying a daemon started -- including useful debug output (e.g. if daemon fails to start, tail the log so the error is printed if an error is encountered).

+ * Supports fixed or percentage-based min/max memory at JVM startup

+ * Supports launching apps with retaining the working dir of the shell or setting the working directory to the home of app.

+ * Sets the working directory of the app without annoyingly changing the working directory of the shell that launched the app (even on Windows).

+ * Command-line arguments are seamlessly passed thru to underlying Java app

+ * Runtime debugging using simple LAUNCHER_DEBUG=1 env var before executing binary to see what's going on (e.g. how is the JVM found?)

+ * Support for symlinking detected JVM as application name so that Linux/UNIX commands such as TOP/PS make identifying application easier.

+### Sample Launcher Config

+    # Name of application (make sure it has no spaces)
+    name: "hello-console"

+    # Domain of application (e.g. your organization such as com.example)
+    domain: "co.fizzed.stork.sample"

+    # Display name of application (can have spaces)
+    display_name: "Hello Console App"

+    short_description: "Demo console app"

+    long_description: "Demo of console app for mfizz jtools launcher"

+    # Type of launcher (CONSOLE or DAEMON)
+    type: CONSOLE

+    # Java class to run
+    main_class: "co.fizzed.stork.sample.HelloConsole"

+    # Platform launchers to generate (WINDOWS, LINUX, MAC_OSX)
+    # Linux launcher is suitable for Bourne shells (e.g. Linux/BSD)
+    platforms: [ WINDOWS, LINUX, MAC_OSX ]

+    # Working directory for app
+    #  RETAIN will not change the working directory
+    #  APP_HOME will change the working directory to the home of the app
+    #    (where it was intalled) before running the main class
+    working_dir_mode: RETAIN

+    # Arguments for application (as though user typed them on command-line)
+    # These will be added immediately after the main class part of java command
+    #app_args: "-c config.yml"

+    # Arguments to use with the java command (e.g. way to pass -D arguments)
+    #java_args: "-Dtest=foo"

+    # Minimum version of java required (system will be searched for acceptable jvm)
+    min_java_version: "1.6"

+    # Min/max fixed memory (measured in MB)
+    min_java_memory: 30
+    max_java_memory: 256

+    # Min/max memory by percentage of system
+    #min_java_memory_pct: 10
+    #max_java_memory_pct: 20

+    # Try to create a symbolic link to java executable in <app_home>/run with
+    # the name of "<app_name>-java" so that commands like "ps" will make it
+    # easier to find your app
+    symlink_java: true

 ### Canonical/Conventional Java application layout

 All of Stork's tools need to know where to look for various files in order to